strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

-You can even use multiple strategies in one project; if needed.
+You can even use multiple strategies in one project, if needed.

 #### Interceptor